Will automation boost or break your security program?

 Due to the complex and multifaceted nature of strategic decision-making, it’s nearly impossible to automate security compliance strategy.
 Just think about it this way: many strategic decisions involve intricate and nuanced factors that are difficult to quantify or define precisely.
 Security guidelines and regulations are constantly changing, and adapting to these dynamic conditions requires continuous monitoring and adaptation.
 And, strategic decisions often involve dealing with uncertainty and ambiguity, as well as creative thinking and innovation — things that humans do better than AI.

-Ultimately, while automation can optimize certain processes, developing, implementing, and adapting successful strategies for how your organization will deal with things like changing security requirements still depends on human judgment, ethics, and social-emotional intelligence,.
+Ultimately, while automation can optimize certain processes, developing, implementing, and adapting successful strategies for how your organization will deal with things like changing security requirements still depends on human judgment, ethics, and social-emotional intelligence.

 You can't automate a culture of trust